AlexErrant/Pentive/design-decisions/auth.md

 Offline only users do not need auth.

 It should be possible to associate a _specific_ initially offline profile with an auth.
 Users may not wish to link all their offline profiles with an auth.

+It would be nice if a user could have multiple app profiles.
+How could this work with subscriber count on hub?